ECF Support is available from 8:00 AM to 5:00 PM Monday through Friday:

 Electronic Case Filing (CM/ECF) and PDF requirements

 Internet access is required to use CM/ECF.
 However, CM/ECF is not optimized for use with mobile devices.
 Users must have an email account to receive case notices from the court.

-The current version of CM/ECF was tested with and works correctly with Firefox, Safari and Internet Explorer 8 and 9.
+The current version of CM/ECF (version 6.2) was tested with and reportedly works correctly with Firefox version 49, Safari version 10.1, Internet Explorer version 11, and Chrome version 53.
 Additional technical information regarding browser versions of Firefox and Internet Explorer, and how you may maintain a specific version on your computing devices to access CM/ECF, are available on the Firefox and Internet Explorer support sites.

-Use of other browsers, or other versions of Internet Explorer, is NOT supported and may cause CM/ECF to operate or display incorrectly, potentially resulting in improper or incomplete transactions.
+Use of other browsers, or other versions of supported browsers, may cause CM/ECF to operate or display incorrectly, potentially resulting in improper or incomplete transactions.

 Tips for Mac users

 - Download Adobe Reader for Mac OS to view court documents.

 - To select multiple parties in ECF, press the OSX Command Key (⌘), and click on multiple parties under "Select the Party."

 - Firefox Browser Tip: How to view .pl type files with Adobe Reader (PDF)